 Host Country Division

-the Office of the President of the Council of State of Geneva
+the Presidential Department of the Canton of Geneva

-the Public Relations Service of the City of Geneva
+the External Relations Service of the City of Geneva

-the Office of Public Affairs of the Canton of Vaud.
+the Office of External Affairs of the Canton of Vaud